 The Nurse Executive Leader Concentration

 Coursework focuses on organizational and administrative expertise such as communication, conflict resolution and fiscal management, as well as systems thinking in the nursing context.
-The Nurse Executive Leader concentration requires 18 semester hours in addition to 18 semester hours of core courses.
+The Nurse Executive Leader concentration requires 21 semester hours in addition to 15 semester hours of foundation courses.

 What Can I Do with the Nurse Executive Leader Concentration?

 A Nurse Executive Leader can work in a variety of settings.
-You could find yourself managing a department within a large health care organization or you could become responsible for an entire clinic.
-If you like the idea of continuing to use your nursing skills as you manage other nurses, oversee business aspects of your department or organization, and plan patient care procedures, then the Nurse Executive Leader concentration may be a perfect fit.
+You could find yourself managing a department within a large healthcare organization or you could become responsible for an entire clinic.
+If you like the idea of continuing to use your nursing skills as you manage other nurses, oversee business aspects of your department or organization, or develop service lines, then the Nurse Executive Leader concentration may be a perfect fit.

 The career outlook for Nurse Executive Leaders is currently experiencing rapid growth.
 The Bureau of Labor Statistics indicates that demand for Nurse Executive Leaders is expected to grow by 23 percent through 2022.
 With a median salary of $88,580, the Nurse Executive Leader concentration is worth considering if you want to continue working with patients but also take on managerial responsibilities.